1. Doing the Laundry

 2. Planting a Seedling

-This is a life skill for children that will help them gain an interest in making their own food.
+This is a life skill for children that will help them gain an interest in making their own food, and important among life lessons to teach your child.

 Many kids today are taught how to plant seeds in class.
 But usually, this isn’t followed up by a lesson on how to transfer sprouts into a garden.